1. Invest in funds

 Regular investing is easy with M&G. Just set up a regular investment by Direct Debit.

-The value of investments and income from them will fluctuate, which will cause fund prices to fall as well as rise and you may not get back the original amount you invested.
+The value and income from the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.
 Past performance is not a guide to future performance.